syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Metadata-XMP.md

 <tr>
 <td>
 Visible</td><td>
 Gets a value indicating whether the signature is visible or not.
 Allows you to create visible or invisible signatures by enabling the Visible property.</td></tr>
 <tr>
 <td>
 TimeStampServer</td><td>
 Sets the timestamp for the signature.
 Allows you to include timestamp for the digital signature.</td></tr>
 </table>

-Standard Signature
+#### Standard Signature

 PdfCertificate class is used to get the certificates from disk or another device such as PFX file.
 The PFX file type is an encrypted security file that stores secure certificates that are used to authenticate a PDF document.
 One needs a password to access these files.
 The PFX files are supported with private keys.

 PdfSignature class has methods and properties that allow setting the signature information such as reason, location information, bounds where the signature has to be placed, and contact information.

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 //Creates a new PDF document.